YadaYadaSoftware/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.Annotations/README.md

 }
 ```

+## Using References To Other Resources and Parameters in the template

 To use a reference to a Resource or Parameter in the template, prefix the value with `@`.
 Example
 ```csharp
 public class Functions